takeourcarsnow/TLDRWire/README.md

 - GEMINI_API_KEY — API key for Google Gemini (server-side only)

+Optional client-side variables:

+- NEXT_PUBLIC_DISABLE_RATE_LIMIT — Set to 'true' to disable the 60-second cooldown between summary generations.
+WARNING: This may increase server costs and API usage.
+Default: false
+- NEXT_PUBLIC_ENABLE_SW — Set to 'true' to enable the Service Worker for background caching.
+WARNING: May cause background network activity.
+Default: false
+- NEXT_PUBLIC_ALLOWED_ORIGIN — Restrict API calls to requests from this origin (for production security).
+Example: https://tldrwire.xyz

 Other environment variables may be used by deployment platforms (for example Vercel secrets or functions timeout settings).

 ## Caching, rate-limits and costs